Navigating Child Custody Agreements

 2. Why Do You Need A Child Custody Agreement?

-Each family situation is unique and the child custody agreement should fit the specific needs and circumstances of the child and parents alike.
+Each family is different, so the custody agreement should match what works best for the child and the parents.
 Effective co-parenting plans are flexible, realistic, and always prioritize the child.

-Below are the following reasons why split/divorced parents require a child custody agreement:
+Below are the following reasons why split/divorced parents require a child custody agreement from a court order:

 1. Clarifying Parental Responsibilities: A custody agreement establishes each parent's rights, responsibilities, and expectations.
 It covers custody, visitation, parenting time schedules, child support, and more to make sure parents agree.